puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_datatypes.markdown

 * m --- Treat a newline as a character matched by `.`
 * x --- Ignore whitespace and comments in the pattern

+### Regex Capture Variables

+Within [conditional statements][conditional] that use regexes (but **not** [node definitions][node] that use them), any captures from parentheses in the pattern will be available inside the associated value as numbered variables (`$1, $2`, etc.), and the entire match will be available as `$0`.

+These are not normal variables, and have some special behaviors:

+* The values of the numbered variables do not persist outside the code block associated with the pattern that set them.
+* In nested conditionals, each conditional has its own set of values for the set of numbered variables.
+At the end of an interior statement, the numbered variables are reset to their previous values for the remainder of the outside statement.
+(This causes conditional statements to act like [local scopes][local], but only with regard to the numbered variables.)